[?] Subscribe To This Site

 -Genetic predisposition plays a role, as at times it appears to run in families.
 However, depression can also occur in people without any family histories of depression as well.

--Although signs of clinical depression can occur once following the loss of a loved one, or other significant trauma and never return again, many folks are plagued with more than one episode, followed by several years without any depression warning signs at all.
+Although the signs of a clinical depression can occur once following the loss of a loved one, or other significant trauma and never return again, many folks are plagued with more than one episode, followed by several years without any depression symptoms at all.

 -Some people may develop the signs of clinical depression without any obvious cause or trigger.
 Others can have less serious forms of depression such as dysthymia (dis thigh' mia) for years, which can eventually develop into the more serious unipolar depression.